 Which Subwoofer Box Type Is Best for Deep Bass?

 Ported subwoofer boxes are the best type for deep bass.
-These boxes have a port or hole that helps increase the subwoofers’ low-frequency output.
+These boxes have specifically designed holes with precisely calculated port length to help increase low-frequency output.

 If you want the bass of better quality, you can build a sealed subwoofer box.